 Ground wires can be joined using standard wire connectors.
-No need to buy special connectors to connect copper ground wires and pigtails unless green connectors with the hole for a pigtail works better for your installation.
+No need to buy special connectors to connect copper ground wires and pigtails unless green connectors with the hole for a pigtail work better for your installation.

 If you have a lot of ground wires that need splicing together, allow 2″ – 3″ for the twisting together.
-As the twisted group gets bigger each additional wire will use up more slack going around the bunch.
+As the twisted group gets bigger, each additional wire will use up more slack going around the bunch.
 Use big wire connectors if necessary.

 The internal metal bonding strip from the BX cable is pulled over the anti-short bushing and wrapped tightly around the armor to keep the anti-short bushing in place while it is inserted into the BX connector.

 The internal lightweight metal bonding wire inside of BX cable is not an equipment grounding conductor.
 It is only to maintain grounding continuity inside of the BX.
 There is no need to connect the internal bonding wire to any grounding conductors or terminal screws.